-Yes.
-BCSD will cease the use of volunteers in our schools and will not permit outside groups the ability to reserve space in the buildings.
-We will permit undergraduate student teachers/ observers as long as they follow District and health department guidelines/protocols.
+No. BCSD will reinstate the use of volunteers as long as they successfully complete the background checks (when applicable) and in our schools and will permit outside groups the ability to reserve space in the buildings.
+We will permit undergraduate student teachers/observers as long as they follow District and health department guidelines/protocols.